dirkwallenstein/vim-match-control/README.md

                 \ }}
     endif

+Unlike in EL, you can configure match-specifications for buffers with no filetype set, by using the key `'!'`.

 There are commands for the most common operations.
 They take the id of the match-control instance to operate on as argument.